Want to Write Better Business Emails? Try These 10 Tips

 As a small business owner, you probably spend a good amount of time communicating with other people via email – your employees, your customers, and your vendors.

+Using email is a good idea if you want something in writing.
 And, if you’re asking someone to do something, having it in writing is a great plan.
 But, how do you write a better email?

 Keep It Short

 Whoever you’re emailing also has a lot to do, so don’t waste their time.
 Use only the amount of words necessary to tell them what you need to tell them or ask them a question.
 If you’re sharing a lot of necessary background information, consider adding a TLDR (“Too Long, Didn’t Read”) to summarize and make it obvious what they should do next.

 This tip goes hand-in-hand with keeping your email short.
 Try to sum up the point of the email in the subject line and the first sentence.
 That way the person knows what’s going on before they get too far into the email.